 The importance of understanding how much you can spend on creating your dream kitchen — before you get too far into the renovation process — cannot be overstated.
 Everyone wants to know “How much does a kitchen renovation cost?”
 We recommend that you start thinking about the cost of your kitchen remodel as early as possible to make sure that it lines up with what you can afford.
-Here is our handy tool for estimating the cost to remodel a kitchen to get you started.
+Here is our kitchen remodel estimator tool to get you started.

 The National Kitchen and Bath Association (NKBA) breaks down the cost of kitchen remodel projects as follows: